 1. ADMISSION POLICY

-Academy of Excellence Primary School is a private primary school dedicated to delivering accessible, quality education.
-At Academy of Excellence Primary, we know that excellent education is as much about character development as academic achievement.
-To that end, Academy of Excellence Primary School emphasises the core values of “CARE” (Collaboration, Accountability, Responsibility, and Excellence) in the classroom, during sport, on the playground, and in the community.
-Academy of Excellence Primary teachers discuss these core values with scholars throughout the school day and work with families to implement them at home.
+Academy of Excellence Secondary School is a private secondary school dedicated to delivering accessible, quality education.
+At Academy of Excellence Secondary, we know that excellent education is as much about character development as academic achievement.
+To that end, Academy of Excellence Secondary School emphasises the core values of “CARE” (Collaboration, Accountability, Responsibility, and Excellence) in the classroom, during sport, on the playground, and in the community.
+Academy of Excellence Secondary teachers discuss these core values with scholars throughout the school day and work with families to implement them at home.
 Our core values are essential to setting our scholars on a path of learning and personal success at school and beyond!

 2. ADMISSION AND ENROLMENT

 - This admission policy as adopted by the school from time to time, has been written in accordance with section 29 of the South African Schools Act 84 of 1996 and the National Education Policy Act No. 27 of 1996.

 - The admission and enrolment of scholars to the school are at the discretion of the principal who may refuse a scholar’s admission to the school without giving reasons therefore or may grant temporary or provisional enrolment to the school subject to such further terms and conditions which the principal may impose.
 The principal may, at his/her sole discretion, cancel enrolment in accordance with the school’s Code of Conduct and Instalment Agreement.
 The prospective parents and -learners may/may not, by the discretion of the principal, be interviewed before final approval is given for enrolment.
 Learners whose home language is not English will have to pass a baseline assessment on their age level before being accepted.